 Terrain: Sandy beach

 Having seen the panorama from above, now it’s time to get your feet wet and explore the beach below!
-A wet landing drops visitors to a golden sand beach, with free time to snorkel, swim or sunbathe.
+A wet landing drops visitors to a beautiful golden sand beach, with free time to snorkel, swim or sunbathe.